-While surgical procedures have long been used to remove extra fat under the chin, two relatively new non-surgical treatments are becoming popular options to eliminate submental fullness – Kybella and CoolSculpting.
+While surgical procedures like liposuction have long been used to remove extra fat under the chin, two relatively new non-surgical treatments are becoming popular options to eliminate submental fullness: Kybella and CoolSculpting.

 So, which double chin treatment is best, and what is the difference between the two?
 (Here is a hint: The answer can be found during a medical aesthetics course at National Laser Institute!)

 Kybella is a proprietary injection that contains a synthetic version of deoxycholic acid, which dissolves the fat and is flushed out via the body’s natural metabolic process.
 A series of double chin injections typically takes between 15 and 20 minutes to perform.
-Up to 6 sessions may be needed for the desired outcome.
+Up to six fat reduction sessions may be needed for the desired outcome.

 CoolSculpting, on the other hand, is a non-surgical body contouring treatment that uses cryotherapy to eliminate unwanted fat that is disposed of through the lymphatic system.
 The non-invasive applicator — called the CoolMini — delivers controlled cooling to the surface of the skin to freeze fat cells to the point of destruction.

-For clients who dislike needles, there is one significant difference between the two modalities: Kybella is performed through a series of injections.
+For clients who dislike needles, there is one significant difference between the two modalities: Kybella is a neck fat treatment performed through a series of injections.

 Both aesthetic treatments can dramatically improve underneath the chin to create a smooth and defined jawline.
 Kybella and CoolSculpting are non-surgical and require little to no downtime.

 Medical Aesthetics: A Growing Industry

 Statistics don’t lie: The medical aesthetics industry is currently worth $16 BILLION, and it’s expected to grow over the next decade.